ahmedfawzyelaraby/ros-images-extractor/README.md

 ```
 ### Installation
 #### Native
-You can skip this step and the already built executable in github actions.
+You can skip this step and use the already built executable in github actions.
 ```bash
 $ git clone https://github.com/ahmedfawzyelaraby/ros-images-extractor.git
 $ cd ros-images-extractor